pnp/blog/content/post/office-add-in-developer-community-pnp-february-2021-update.md

+---
-# Office Add-in Developer Community (PnP) -- February 2021 update
+title: "Office Add-in Developer Community (PnP) -- February 2021 update"
+date: 2021-03-19T02:01:00-04:00
+author: "David Chesnut"
+categories: []
+images:
+- images/blog/office-add-in-developer-community-pnp-february-2021-update/create-custom-contextual-tabs-on-the-ribbon.png
+tags: []
+type: "regular"
+draft: false

+---
 The Office Add-ins developer platform team has new updates to share this month on Office Add-ins Patterns and Practices.
 PnP is a community effort, so if you are interested in contributing, see our [good first